 Tubal ligation, often referred to as “getting your tubes tied” is considered a form of sterilization or permanent birth control.
 The fallopian tubes are more than tied, in most cases.
 The tubes are cut, clamped and sealed which prevents pregnancy immediately by preventing fertilization.
 The procedure has the same effectiveness as when a male has a vasectomy, over 99%.

 There are procedures that can be done to attempt a reversal of a tubal ligation.
-The success rate is minimal and depends on how the tubes were “tied.”
+The success rate depends on how the tubes were “tied.”
+More information about tubal reversal procedure can be found here.

 The copper intrauterine device uses copper ions to prevent pregnancy.
 These ions are toxic to sperm and prevent pregnancy by destroying sperm.
 The copper IUD must be inserted into the uterus by your physician and removed the same way.
 Because no hormones are involved there is no disruption to the regular ovulation cycle and fertility is not compromised by use of the copper IUD.